roytang/blog/content/quotes/sig.md

  Every night, brings a new morning.

- What&#x27;s important is to trust those you love, and never give up.
+ What's important is to trust those you love, and never give up.

  We must all keep hope alive..."